 Marrickville has arguably had what we're calling one of Sydney's hottest glow-ups.
-It didn't happen overnight but, today, walking down the main strip spotted with eccentric street art, it's very hard not to love this suburb for its charisma, charming brick buildings and neighbourhood cafés.
-The formerly industrial swathe of land in the Cook’s River basin has become a desirable postcode for families and a proper melting pot with lots to see and do (and eat).
-The suburb has been heavily influenced by waves of Greek and Vietnamese residents, with a healthy dose of creative colour on top as the Inner West’s rainbow and arts communities steadily move out from the centre.
+It didn't happen overnight but, today, walking down the main strips spotted with eccentric street art, it's very hard not to love this suburb for its charisma, Greek and Vietnamese influences, live music venues and all of the breweries.
+The formerly industrial swathe of land in the Cook’s River basin has become a desirable postcode for families and foodies, and a proper melting pot with lots to see and do (and eat).

 Jump to a section: